TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_cpsw_tsn_est_example.md

    <tr><td> 62us--124us <td> 186us--248us
    </table>

-   + To check whether packets received inside a time window, the rx timestamp, called rxts (PTP time) of each received packet is captured by host port on the listener's side.
+   + To check whether packets are received within a time window, the rx timestamp, called rxts (PTP time) of each received packet, is captured by host port on the listener's side.\n
      Then the `timeSlot` of each packet is calculated using the following formula:

      \code